 2009 Audi TT Performance

-This performance review was written when the 2009 Audi TT was new.
+Note: This performance review was created when the 2009 Audi TT was new.

 Auto writers report that the TT's combination of power and comfortable handling make it a sports car that's easy to live with.
 Though competitors might offer better straight-line performance and sportier handling dynamics, few can match the TT's total package of sports performance, ride comfort, and luxury.
 New for the 2009 model year is the performance-tuned Audi TTS.